DevWouter/blog/source/tools/index.md

 * [Git For Windows](https://git-scm.com/download/win) - Yes, I can use GIT using the console ;)
 * [NodeJs](https://nodejs.org/)
 * [Chrome](https://www.google.com/chrome/) - For testing purposes
+* [LinqPad](https://www.linqpad.net/) - Allows you to query the database using C# instead of SQL.
+Quite usefull if you need to comb through a complex database or need to write some example C# code.

 ## Administration
 * [mRemoteNG](https://mremoteng.org) - For remote desktop connections.